 Cleaning the shells

-We already have collected so many shells from 80 Mile Beach that I am afraid to open the fridge, because they are probably there, too.
-Nell was delighted and would gladly have taken the entire beach with her.
+At this point, we had collected so many shells from 80 Mile Beach that I was afraid to open the fridge for fear of finding more inside.
+Nell, on the other hand, was thrilled and would have gladly taken the entire beach home with her.

-I was tempted to put all these shells back in a bucket, add some sand and get her occupied again.
+I was tempted to gather all the shells we had collected, put them in a bucket, add some sand, and get Nell busy with them once again.

 Crystal Clear Azure Water

-Around 80 Mile Beach the water in the ocean has a wonderful, azure color, while at the very horizon there was only a thin navy blue line.
-The beach is about 400-500 meters wide, and it is empty.
+The waters around 80 Mile Beach had a wonderful azure color, and at the very horizon, there was only a thin navy blue line separating the sea from the sky.
+The beach itself was about 400-500 meters wide, and it was almost completely deserted.

-The only thing missing are fish for Marius.
-He does not have a proper beach fishing rod so maybe that was the reason.
-However we did not see many anglers coming back with fish.
+The only thing missing for Marius was fish.
+He didn’t have a proper beach fishing rod, so perhaps that was the reason why he wasn’t having much luck.
+However, we didn’t see many other anglers coming back with fish either.

 Sunrise at 80 Mile Beach

-Last day, I woke up just before sunrise.
-The sky was pink so I went for a last walk on this amazing beach.
-We should have stayed longer, but time ran fast and we did not know how long it would take to fix the car in Perth (the car was getting worse).
+On our last day, I woke up just before sunrise.
+The sky was painted pink, so I decided to take one last walk on this amazing beach.
+We would have loved to stay longer, but time had flown by, and we didn’t know how long it would take to fix our car in Perth (issue with contaminated fuel was progressing).

-Our 80 Mile Beach adventure came to the end.
-Next day we are going to Port Hedland.
+Sadly, our 80 Mile Beach adventure had come to an end.
+The next day, we would be heading to Port Hedland.

-At one point I had the feeling I was a roadrunner from Looney Tunes and I started to look out for the coyote…
+At one point, I even had the feeling that I was a roadrunner from Looney Tunes and started to look out for the coyote…

-Port Hedland is a known huge iron mine town with a population of 16000 people.
-It is a very industrial place and accommodation and house prices are the biggest in Australia.
+Port Hedland is a well-known iron ore mining town with a population of around 16,000 people.
+It is a highly industrial place, and accommodation and house prices are among the highest in Australia.

 FAQ (Frequently Asked Questions)

-Pardoo Station is located 150 km west from 80 Mile Beach Caravan Park and 200 km before Port Hedland.
-The station is a 200000 hectare working cattle properly and also offers a big caravan park with reasonable rates.
+Pardoo Station is located 150 km west of 80 Mile Beach Caravan Park and 200 km before Port Hedland.
+The station is a 200000-hectare working cattle properly and also offers a big caravan park with reasonable rates.

 They have well maintained 4WD tracks that take you to and along the coastline.
 At Pardoo Station you can experience great fishing and bird watching